javierlocp/my-personal-site/src/posts/building-remote-team.md

 ### Communications

-In a full remote settings, clear and open communications should your team's operating principles.
+In a full remote settings, clear and open communications should be your team's operating principles.

 We use Slack as our main communication tools but any team messaging tools should work: